-WRL Wairarapa Line

-WTSM Wellington Transport Strategy Model - A transport planning model developed by Greater Wellington Regional Council, updated in 2007 to reflect 2006 census data.
-The WTSM model outputs Passenger peak and inter-peak periods.

-Transport information using 2016 land use projections, and data for the
+- VoT Value of Time VoT's are resource costs, which reflect the actual costs of travel excluding taxation and other non-resource costs. - WRL Wairarapa Line - WTSM Wellington Transport Strategy Model A transport planning model developed by Greater Wellington Regional Council, updated in 2007 to reflect 2006 census data.
+The WTSM model outputs Passenger Transport information using 2016 land use projections, and data for the peak and inter-peak periods.